gemrb/gemrb.github.io/Cheats.md

 cheats](https://gibberlings3.github.io/iesdp/appendices/clua/bg2.htm),
 so we will list here only the differences and important ones.

 Cheat keys are enabled by default.

-To start typing, toggle the console with a Ctrl+Space key combination.
+## Pop-up console

+You can toggle the console with the **Ctrl+Space** key combination.
+It accepts all [GUIScript]() commands and python expressions.
+The GemRB module is already imported, so it's enough to call `GameSetPartyGold(1000)` instead of `GemRB.GameSetPartyGold(1000)`.

+Additionally, a few common functions have [shorthands defined](https://github.com/gemrb/gemrb/blob/master/gemrb/GUIScripts/include.py), so things can be done faster (eg. `mta()` for `MoveToArea()`).

+When you want to see the output of functions, remember to `print` it.
+You can also redirect the log to also display in the game message window with `MessageWindowDebug(5)`.

 ## Cheats and conveniences